 Kudos – the added confidence that comes from being part of this innovative network and the associated PR and marketing activities.

 Energy – Our Chairman, Mark Lee, actively promotes the network through his talks, seminars, blogs, commentaries and articles across the various business and accountancy networks in which he is active.

-Tax Tips – The first 100 tax accountants to register on the site will receive our highly acclaimed weekly practical tax tips email free of charge (saving £10 pm).
+Tax Tips – All of our tax accountant members also receive our highly acclaimed weekly practical tax tips email free of charge (saving £10 pm).
 Each week’s email contains 3 practical, topical and commercial tax tips written especially for general practice accountants.